Visualizing outputs¶

 Emoji¶

-syntax to add emojis; for example, :rocket:
+Use :emoji: syntax to add emojis; for example, :rocket: creates 🚀.

 Static files¶

-folder located next to your notebook.
+marimo supports serving static files from a public/ folder located next to your notebook.
 This is useful for including images or other static assets in your notebook.

-directory next to your notebook and reference files using the public/
+To use files from the public folder, create a public directory next to your notebook and reference files using the public/ path prefix:

 For security reasons: